-I truly feel privileged enough to have had the opportunity and means to be able to travel.
-The harsh truth is that travel is simply not a commodity for all.
-There are a number of reasons why travel may not be feasible for all.
+I genuinely feel privileged enough to have had the opportunity and means to be able to travel.
+The harsh truth is that travel is not a commodity for all.
+There are some reasons why travel may not be feasible for all.

-Family reasons and obligations can take precedence, especially in the event that the would-be traveller is a full time carer for someone.
-Some people are managing several jobs just to pay the bills, and as much as they want to jack it all in for a round the world adventure, it’s just not possible.
-Willpower and want to travel do not make it easy to disregard responsibilities, no matter how positive the mindset.
+Family reasons and obligations can take precedence, especially if the would-be traveller is a full-time carer for someone.
+Some people are managing several jobs to pay the bills, and as much as they want to jack it all in for around the world adventure, it’s just not possible.
+Willpower and want to travel do not make it easy to disregard responsibilities, no matter how confident the mindset.

-The country you are born in, or hold a passport for, can limit where you can travel to.
-With the number of restrictions to travel to USA increasing, it can limit the travelling opportunities.
+The country you are born in or hold a passport for can limit where you can travel to.
+With the number of restrictions to go to the USA increasing, it can restrict the travelling opportunities.
 This is also the case for people with previous criminal convictions, with Australia, New Zealand and USA limiting travel.
-For countries where the currency is strong, some destinations can be really cheap (when I lived in New Zealand it was $3 to £1) but for non-first world countries, international travel is a real luxury because of the costs.
+For countries where the currency is stable, some destinations can be cheap (when I lived in New Zealand it was $3 to £1), but for non-first world countries, international travel is a real luxury because of the costs.

-Money.
-This is the kicker.
+Money; is the kicker.
 Who can quit their job and travel for a year when you are saving for a house or have a mortgage to pay (in London!).
-Yes, travel is great way to treat yourself and there are budgeting tips and hacks, but there are always going to be costs.
-Student debts and loans and lowing paying jobs just don’t add up.
+Yes, travel is a great way to treat yourself, and there are budgeting tips and hacks, but there are always going to be costs.
+Student debts and loans and lowing paying jobs don’t add up.
 The need for financial stability upon your return home can make it difficult to leave in the first place.

 As much as travel can make people more tolerant, there is still discrimination.
 Whether this is discrimination based on race, religion, gender or sexual orientation, there are some places that it is inadvisable to visit.
 I am white, and I acknowledge that my white British privilege allows me quickly through customs with a thought as to whether I may be a violent criminal or terrorist (FYI, I am neither of these).
-Staying safe while travelling is so important and discrimination (or perceived discrimination) can limit travel opportunities.
+Remembering to staying safe while travelling is so essential and discrimination (or perceived discrimination) can limit travel opportunities.